openSUSE/news-o-o/_posts/2010-05-15-opensuse-weekly-news-issue-123-is-out.markdown

-     "Last week I was with Pavol Rusnak and Michal Hrusecky in  Vienna at the Linuxwochen, so we â€œboostedâ€ openSUSE on this event.
+     "Last week I was with Pavol Rusnak and Michal Hrusecky in  Vienna at the Linuxwochen, so we “boosted” openSUSE on this event.
 Linuxwochen is a interesting idea there are some events in the whole  country its a kind of Linux roadshow.
 But they are not all on the same  day and if you like u can visit every event.
 There was events in Krems,  Graz, Eisenberg and Linz.
 This weekend take the event place in  Eisenberg.
 Not all events there are the same, some of them have special  interests so in Linz they are on the art akedemy and they are  concentrated to doing artwork with free software.
 There is 4 days long  every day a workshop for it.
 The organizers called me last year and  asked if I can make one of them."